KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 This mechanism does not force an application to use any particular GPU &mdash;
 it merely changes the order in which they are presented.

-This mechanism requires that a driver provide version 6 of the loader/driver interface.
+This mechanism requires that a driver provide The Loader and Driver Interface Version 6.
-Version 6 of this interface defines a new exported function that the driver may provide on Windows:
+This version defines a new exported function, `vk_icdEnumerateAdapterPhysicalDevices`, detailed below, that Drivers may provide on Windows.
+This entry point is not a part of the Vulkan API itself, only a private interface between the loader and drivers.
+Note: Loader and Driver Interface Version 7 makes exporting `vk_icdEnumerateAdapterPhysicalDevices` optional.
+Instead, drivers *must* expose it through `vk_icdGetInstanceProcAddr`.

 ```c
 VKAPI_ATTR VkResult VKAPI_CALL